hhtokpinar/sqfEntity/README.md

   Also you can generate your model from the main menu in Application as shown below when you make changes to your model while your project is running.
 ![Sqf Entity Generate Model.dart](https://raw.githubusercontent.com/hhtokpinar/sqfEntity/master/assets/img/generate_model.jpg)

 ### Database initializer async method
-When the software/app is started, you must check the database was it initialized.
-If needed, initilizeDb method runs that CREATE TABLE / ALTER TABLE ADD COLUMN queries for you.
+When the application was initialize, initializeDB() method is performed automatically initilizeDb method runs that CREATE TABLE / ALTER TABLE ADD COLUMN queries for you.

-    final bool isInitialized = await MyDbModel().initializeDB();
-      if (isInitialized == true)
-      {
+    void main(List<String> args) async {
         runSamples();
-        // TO DO
-        // ex: runApp(MyApp());
-      }
-      else {
         // If the database is not initialized, something went wrong.
-Check DEBUG CONSOLE for alerts
+Check DEBUG CONSOLE for alerts }
-       // TO DO
     }
-    }

- If result is **true**, the database is ready to use

 ## That's Great! now we can use our created new models